compute-io/compute.io/README.md

 <a name="mean"></a>
 #### [compute.mean( arr )](https://github.com/compute-io/mean)

-Computes the mean over an `array` of values.
+Computes the arithmetic mean over an `array` of values.

 ``` javascript
 var data = [ 2, 4, 2, 7, 3 ];